 That was something he could not wait to see happen.

-And when it didn't happen, and when every time his attorneys came back to him and said, you owe more money now, you have to pay because we owe more attorney's fees now, then they just convinced him, you're getting railroaded.
+And when it didn't happen, and when every time his attorneys came back to him and said, you owe more money now, you have to pay because we owe more attorneys' fees now, then they just convinced him you're getting railroaded.

 It's not that we're doing anything wrong.

-You're getting railroaded.
+It's you're getting railroaded.

-He's like, no, you just don't play.
+He's like, now you just don't play.

 Now I'm just not participating.